-EN 61482-2:2020 Protection against the thermal hazard of an electric arc es, such as the fest procedures and how the performance values are stated.
+EN 61482-2:2020 Protection against the thermal hazard of an electric arc es, such as the fest pracedures and how the performance values are stated.

-The K of 1482-2-12009 is now a European standard and replaces IEC 6/1482-2-12009.
+EN 61482-2:2020 is now a European standard and replaces IEC 61482-2:2009.
 There are some changes, such as the test procedures and how the performance values are stated.

 Two test methods are approved, Garments can be certified with one of the two, or with both methods.
-Garments carbified with the Box test shall be assigned APC 1 (4kA) or APC 2 (7kA), where APC 2 indicates the higher arc thermal performance.
+Garments certified with the Box test shall be assigned APC 1 (4kA) or APC 2 (7kA), where APC 2 indicates the higher arc thermal performance.
 The second test method is the "Open arc test".
-The thermal resistance is given as Arc Thermal Performance Value (APTV), Energy Break-Open Threshold (ERT) value and/or Incident Energy Limit value (ELIM), expressed in cal/cm2.
-The ELIM value is a more secure method of proving the arc protection of a garment and can be used alone for garment certification.
-ELIM has 100% probability that the user will not have a 2nd degree burn, while ATPV and EBT have only 50% probability.
-Therefore, the ELIM value will probably be lower than the ATPV/ETB value, The numerical value of the fabric is used when testing the garment, so that all functions remain after the arc exposure.
-When the garment consists of several materials, the label on the garment indicates the lowest of the arc ratings.
+The thermal restance is given as Arc Thermal Performance Value (APTV), Energy Break-Open Threshold (EST) value and/or Incident Energy Limit value (ELIM), expressed in cal/cm2.
+The ELIM value is a more secure method of provider the performance value of the provider in the provider in the performance value of the provider in the performance value are stated.